Ipotrick/Daxa/README.md

 Daxa is not aimed to expose all vulkan features or even stay very close to it api wise.

-It's primary goal is be easy to use, very low cpu overhead and modern gpu feature access.
+Its primary goal is be easy to use, very low cpu overhead and modern gpu feature access.

 Aside from the gpu abstraction, daxa also includes a few generalized helper abstractions, like an ImGui backend or a simple asset manager.
-Those are included mainly to get things going in a new project.
+These are included mainly to get things going in a new project.

 ## Features:

-* easiy debugability.
+* easy debugability.
-* easy shader ressource model (bindless):
+* easy shader resource model (bindless):
   * no descriptor sets
   * no binding slots
   * no ressource binding
-  * ressources are passed to and accessed in a shader via an id
+  * resources are passed to and accessed in a shader via an id
 * easy gpu driven rendering:
-  * binding model allows for very easy gpu side manipulation of ressources
+  * binding model allows for very easy gpu side manipulation of resources
   * (TODO) more
 * little boilerplace with many defaults:
   * optional automatic staging buffer usage for data up- and download